Should I Become a Veterinarian?

 Most schools of veterinary medicine require or prefer applicants to have a bachelor's degree.
 While many students earn their degree in a biological science, most veterinary schools don't have a preferred major as long as certain science courses are taken.
 These courses typically include general biology, chemistry, physics, and math.
 Some schools may require some more advanced science courses, such as mammalogy, biochemistry, or animal behavior.

-- Join a pre-veterinary club.
+Join a pre-veterinary club.
 Pre-professional clubs that focus on veterinary medicine are available at many schools.
 These clubs may have meetings where members discuss career topics, shadowing programs, and resources for volunteer or internship experience.
 Some also offer the chance to apply for scholarships that are only offered to members.

-- Take the GRE.
+Take the GRE.
 Many schools of veterinary medicine require applicants to submit Graduate Record Examination (GRE) scores.
 This exam measures a person's readiness for graduate-level studies.

 Step 2: Earn a Doctor of Veterinary Medicine

 Each successive year in a program of veterinary medicine builds upon the previous year's curriculum.
 The first year or two may focus on science subjects like animal anatomy and physiology, nutrition, and virology.
 These and related courses lay the basic framework for understanding veterinary medicine.
 Some courses might be specific to an animal group.

-Step 3: Become Licensed
+Step 3: Become a Licensed Veterinarian

 Graduates of accredited programs of veterinary medicine must be licensed to practice in the field.
 All states require that graduates successfully pass the North American Veterinary Licensing Exam; additional state-specific exams may also be required.